primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...5]Running in Prod/+page.md

 We recommend you run this on a standalone server.
 This means if you’re running it in a Cloud Environment, ensure you do not share CPU and other core resources with others.

-## How many instances of Builder Boost should I run?
+## How many instances of builder-boost should I run?

-Currently you can only run a single instance of Builder Boost.
-We will release updates that builders to run multiple builder-boost instances in the future.
+Currently you can only run a single instance of builder-boost.
+We will release an update that will allow builders to run multiple builder-boost instances in the future.
 The stateful nature of open connections between searchers and builders creates a restriction in the current version.

 ## How secure and private is my block template when it’s sent to builder-boost?

 ### Confidentiality

-A key reason to keep builder-boost as a sidecar in the builder’s own environment is to ensure the privacy of block templates and the underlying bundle & transaction data.
+A key reason of builder-boost's architecture as a sidecar module in the builder’s own environment is to ensure the privacy of block templates and the underlying bundle & transaction data, and having the provider have ultimate control over what's being shared and how.

 ### Integrity